Chicago Defective Product Lawyer

 At Harvey L. Walner & Associates, Ltd., we believe that no consumer should be injured by a product.
 To us, your personal injury lawsuit is not just about money, it is about holding the responsible party liable.
-Our Chicago defective product attorneys want you to heal quickly without stressing over your medical bills.
+Our Chicago defective product lawyers want you to heal quickly without stressing over your medical bills.

 Potentially Responsible Parties